 One more note on such historical and hystericized figures: hystericized in the self-dandification, as psychic tension registers itself symptomatically on the body.
-I am not using the psychoanalytic definition of hysteria here, in which the typically female subject displaces her desire onto another with whom she identifies and uses her self-alienation to push the envelope of knowledge, aggressively seeking to find the gaps in the Other’s knowledge.
+I am not using the psychoanalytic definition of hysteria here in which the typically female subject displaces her desire onto another with whom she identifies and uses her self-alienation to push the envelope of knowledge, aggressively seeking to find the gaps in the Other’s knowledge.
 Brummell has no wish to know; he is hysterical in the sense of the dandy’s self-performance as teetering on the boundary between masculine and feminine, between agent and object, between gazer and object of the gaze.
-Despite his supposed rivalry with the Prince for women of their circle, it seems to me that Brummell evinces a playful sexuality that can go either way (I am phallically male; I am hysterically female), and in its play he displays an absolute security in his identity—unlike the phallically-construed man and woman who are always aware of their lack, and must mask it with a performance of masculinity and femininity.
-The contemporary individuals to us whom I am thinking of are all clearly insecure about their masculinity unlike Brummell, but like him they do entertain the self-destructiveness of excessive discrimination; in this they are dandy-esque.
-One attribute stands out for both these historical and contemporary dandy-figures: they all strut, and they view as their most important attribution their capacity to piss on the world.
-Because they identify this world as the space of their theatrical behavior, it exists as so many walls: so many surfaces to deface, to write on with the detritus of the self; so many nondiscriminatory planes whose adequacy or inadequacy the dandy it takes upon himself to judge.
+Despite his supposed rivalry with the Prince for women of their circle, it seems to me that Brummell evinces a playful sexuality that can go either way (I am phallically male; I am hysterically female), and in its play he displays an absolute security in his identity—unlike the phallically-construed man and woman who are always aware of their lack and must mask it with a performance of masculinity and femininity.
+I am thinking specifically of individuals contemporary to us who, unlike Brummell, are all clearly insecure about their masculinity but entertain the self-destructiveness of excessive discrimination of Brummell; in this they are dandyesque.
+One attribute stands out for both of these historical and contemporary dandy figures: they all strut, and they view their capacity to piss on the world as their most important attribution.
+Because they identify this world as the space of their theatrical behavior, it exists as so many walls—so many surfaces to deface, to write on with the detritus of the self; so many nondiscriminatory planes whose adequacy or inadequacy the dandy takes upon himself to judge.
 His judgment is fatal but also whimsical; whimsy, it turns out, can be the most cutting edge, a veritable surgical knife wielded by one who self-identifies as superior to any of the medical or intellectual elite, for whom therefore reason is unreasonable to suppose.